vitusventure/5thSRD/docs/rules/expenses.md

+description: Rules and descriptions of player expenses from the 5e SRD (System Reference Document).

 # Expenses
 When not descending into the depths of the earth, exploring ruins for lost treasures, or waging war against the encroaching darkness, adventurers face more mundane realities.
 Even in a fantastical world, people require basic necessities such as shelter, sustenance, and clothing.
 These things cost money, although some lifestyles cost more than others.